ibm-cloud-docs/watsonxdata/conn-presto-cloud-jdbc.md

 1. Download and install the [latest JDBC drivers](https://prestodb.io/docs/current/installation/jdbc.html) on the client machine.

-2. Add presto-jdbc-0.279.jar to the class path of your Java application.
+2. Add the downloaded `jar` file to the class path of your Java application.

 3. Create a Java application by using JDBC interface.
 Following is an example for PrestoJdbcSample.Java: